Peege

 Peege is a 1973 American short student film, written and directed by Randal Kleiser, about a family's visit to an elderly relative in a nursing home.

-In 2007, The film was selected for preservation by the United States Library of Congress National Film Registry, for being "culturally, historically, or aesthetically significant".
+In 2007, The film was selected for preservation in the National Film Registry by the United States Library of Congress, for being "culturally, historically, or aesthetically significant".

 Synopsis

 An elderly woman, nicknamed "Peege" and played by Jeanette Nolan, lives in a nursing home where she is suffering from blindness and ailing mental faculties.
 Her family makes regular visits to her every Christmas, but her poor health makes these occasions awkward for everyone else.
 The conversation is awkward, because most of the family treat Peege in a condescending fashion and talk about their own successes.
 As the family goes to leave, one of the grandsons (Bruce Davison) remains behind briefly.
 He recounts to his grandmother that when he was a young boy her laugh would "always make [him] happy", before tearfully departing, unaware if he has communicated with her.
 After his exit, the camera lingers on her face and her expression subtly shows he was successful.